karim-khaled-taha/Computer-Vision/Computer Vision/9-finger board with number detect/README.md

    - A "CLEAR" button to reset the drawing.

 3. **YOLOv8 Integration**:
-   - Train model on your dataset, my Dataset https://app.roboflow.com/karim-khaled-gfnvh/numbers-mwwpy/settings , I colect this data and make Annotation Image.
+   - Train model on your dataset, my Dataset [link to dataset](https://app.roboflow.com/karim-khaled-gfnvh/numbers-mwwpy/settings) , I collected this data and make Annotation For Each Image.
    - After drawing a number, the model detects and predicts it in real-time.
    - The prediction is then sent via serial communication to an Arduino.